rolling-scopes-school/docs/docs/en/pair-mentoring.md

   `RS App → Interviews → Technical Screening → Transfer`
   (or through the course coordinator).
 - other mentors in the group can participate in interviews, calls, PR reviews, and general student support, **but the final score in RS APP is set by the primary mentor**.
-- Pair / group mentoring is an overlay **about communication, collaboration, and experience exchange**
+- Pair / group mentoring is an overlay about communication, collaboration, and experience exchange.
+The format can be very different, the main thing is that it makes it easier and more enjoyable for all participants.
 - It's not required that one of the mentors be a "senior mentor".
 It's normal if two mentors with comparable experience levels work together — the main thing is that you're comfortable working together.

 ## Why is this format needed?